-- National Health and Medical Research Council Senior Research Fellow.
+- National Health and Medical Research Council Senior Research Fellowship.
 Grant Number: 1020925

 Although mental health is related to the persistence of musculoskeletal pain, our understanding of the relationship between mental health and foot pain is limited.
-Subsequently, we conducted a three year longitudinal study to examine the relationship between mental health and foot pain in a community based population.
+Subsequently, we conducted a 3-year longitudinal study to examine the relationship between mental health and foot pain in a community-based population.

-Eighty-three community dwelling participants (mean body mass index 35.3 kg/m2 ± 9.0) who had foot pain at study inception in 2008, and for whom measures of mental health (Mental Component Summary of the Short Form-36) were available, were invited to take part in this follow-up study in 2011.
-Change in foot pain was determined by the difference between the Manchester Foot Pain and Disability Index score at baseline and follow up; therefore, a decrease in the score indicates improved foot pain and an increase indicates deterioration in foot pain.
+Eighty-three community-dwelling participants (mean ± SD body mass index [BMI] 35.3 ± 9.0 kg/m2) who had foot pain at study inception in 2008 and for whom measures of mental health (Short Form 36 [SF-36] health survey mental component summary [MCS]) were available, were invited to take part in this followup study in 2011.
+Change in foot pain was determined by the difference between the Manchester Foot Pain and Disability Index score at baseline and followup; therefore, a decrease in the score indicated improved foot pain and an increase indicated deterioration in foot pain.
 Linear regression was used to determine the factors affecting change in foot pain.